 Studies Islam in its historical, religious, and political dimensions and assists in the understanding of its contemporary vitality and attraction as a faith, a culture, and a way of life.
-Prerequisite: Placement in ENG 111 or placement in co-requisites ENG 111 and ENF 3.
+Prerequisite: Placement in ENG 111 or placement in Co-requisites ENG 111 and ENF 3.
+Lecture 3 hours per week.